 It’s 2015.
 Australia is the world’s biggest Game of Thrones pirate, Netflix is the year’s top trending search, and Optus is struggling to connect with new customers.

-How do you reposition a telco to meet the changing needs of the Netflix Generation?
+How do you reposition a telco to meet the needs of the Netflix generation?

 A new direction for Optus.

 Re first rebranded Optus, Australia’s second largest telecommunications provider, back in 2013.
 At that time, it was our job to communicate Optus’ customer service credentials.
 A fun and friendly brand helped endear Optus to consumers who were fed up with the inflexibility and poor service they got from other providers.

 But by 2015, the world was a very different place.
 People were starting to see telcos as the ‘pipe’ that carries content for other players.
 With consideration of the brand flat-lining, Optus realised they needed to shift from simply delivering telecommunications to delivering the full experience of digital engagement.
 It was up to Re to create a brand fit for this bold new world.